bschoeneweis/bschoeneweis.github.io/posts/visualizing-your-linkedin-connections.md

 ---
-title: 'Visualizing your LinkedIn Connections using Python'
+title: 'Visualizing your LinkedIn connections using Python'
 date: '2021-04-08'
 tags: ['python', 'pandas', 'networkx', 'data-analysis']
 description: "Using Python's Pandas, NetworkX, and pyvis to understand and visualize companies within a directly connected LinkedIn network."